skip to content

 • Study at Cambridge

-The Philosophy Faculty will be taking part in the University-wide Open Days on the 10th and 11th of July 2025.
+The Philosophy Faculty will be taking part in the University-wide Open Days on the 9th and 10th of July 2026.

 The Faculty has very limited space and will only be open from 10.00 to 15.00pm on the above dates.

 The following events will be offered but space will be limited to prospective students only.
-Booking via Cambridge Open Days 2025 is essential.
+Booking for Open Days in July 2026 will open in mid-March 2026.
+Booking for the Colleges Open Day in September 2026 will open after the July Open Days.

 • Faculty Information Stand in the Sidgwick Site Lecture Block.